google/zetasql/docs/resolved_ast.md

 //                   to &#39;computed_columns_list&#39; entries or the columns of
 //                   &#39;table_scan&#39;.
 // &lt;storing_expression_list&gt; has the expressions in the storing clause.
+// &lt;partition_by_list&gt; has the expressions in the partition by clause.
 // &lt;option_list&gt; has engine-specific directives for how and where to
 //               materialize this index.
 // &lt;computed_columns_list&gt; has computed columns derived from the columns of